 Witness President Bush’s derisive comments about French “freedom fries” and Secretary of State Donald Rumsfeld’s use of “old Europe” to divide Western Europe from newer, Central European member states eager to support an invasion of Iraq such as Poland and Hungary.

-The cooperation Washington got in from the United Kingdom, under Tony Blair, gave the UK a similarly positive place in the right-wing mindset, which persists to this day in US support for Brexit.
+The cooperation Washington got from the United Kingdom, under Tony Blair, gave the UK a similarly positive place in the right-wing mindset, which persists to this day in US support for Brexit.
 The rest of Europe was increasingly seen as feckless, if not cowardly by neocons.

 Meanwhile, America’s populist equivalents grew this antipathy to a whole new level.
 Powered by a mix of libertarian, Evangelical and Tea Party conservatism, the EU became the next front in their crusade to remake the world in the United States’ post-Cold War image.